I compiled a list of 50 once-in-a-lifetime experiences in Italy to help you plan your dream trip for when the right time comes.

 From country roads brimming with Trulli and enchanting whitewashed hamlets to gorgeous natural swimming holes and delicious traditional food, Apulia is the perfect destination for a memorable Italian road trip.
 If you need some inspiration, read this post about my week-long trip to Apulia.

-The Marmore are the highest waterfalls in Europe (165 meters), and guess what?
+The Marmore is the highest waterfall in Europe (165 meters), and guess what?
 They are not the work of mother nature but rather the product of ancient Romans’ engineering genius!
 Definitely something to see in Italy at least once!

 39. Climb to the top of Milan’s iconic Duomo at sunset